Tables

 For any available table, the following details are shown:

 • Source Data: the files that are currently uploaded into the table.
 You can see the Load Status of the files which can be Prepare Started, Prepare Succeeded or Prepare Failed and finally Load Succeeded or Load Failed.
-You can change the order and visible columns by hovering over the column headers and clicking on the cog symbol.

 Table actions